auth0/java-jwt/README.md

 #### Private Claims

 Additional Claims defined in the token's Header can be obtained by calling `getHeaderClaim()` and passing the Claim name.
 A Claim will always be returned, even if it can't be found.
-You should always check for null values.
+You can check if a Claim's value is null by calling `claim.isNull()`.

 ```java
 Claim claim = jwt.getHeaderClaim("owner");